adaltas/node-nikita-docs/src/md/usages/conditions_assertions.md

 ---
-title: Conditions
+title: Conditions and assertions
 sort: 5
 state: review
 ---

-# Conditions
+# Conditions and assertions

-Conditions are a set of options available to every handlers to control their execution.
+Conditions and assertions are a set of options available to every handlers to control and guaranty their execution.

-There are two type of conditions.
-Options "if\_*" and "not\_if\_*" are executed before a handler and all conditions must pass for the handler to be executed.
-Options "should\_*" and "should\_not\_*" are executed before a handler and an error is thrown if the condition doesn't validate.
+Conditions are executed before a handler and all conditions must pass for the handler to be executed.
+The name of the options are prefixed with "if\_" and "unless\_".

+Assertions are executed after a handler and an error is thrown if the assertion doesn't validate.
+The name of hte options are prefixed with "should\_" and "should\_not\_".

 <!-- toc -->